An Introduction: Australian Shepherd Temperament

 7. Your Aussie may suffer from separation anxiety

 The Australian Shepherds are very attached to their owners.
 That’s why they are likely to feel distressed if separated from them.
-You shouldn’t leave your dog alone for a long period of time especially if your Aussie is not engaged in any interesting activity.
+You shouldn’t leave your dog alone for a long time, primarily if your Aussie is not engaged in any enjoyable activity.
 Otherwise, separation anxiety is inevitable.

 Separation anxiety can be manifested in a wide variety of ways.
 They include: